 Contributions

-6.1 Contributions should be submitted not later than one month before the opening of WTSA, and at any event the submission deadline for all contributions to WTSA shall be not later than 14 calendar days before the opening of WTSA in order to allow for their timely translation and thorough consideration by delegations.
+6.1 Contributions should be submitted not later than one month before the opening of WTSA, and at any event under Resolution 165 of the Plenipotentiary Conference all contributions to WTSA must be submitted not later than 21 calendar days before the opening of WTSA in order to allow for their timely translation and thorough consideration by delegations.
 TSB shall immediately publish all contributions submitted to WTSA in their original language(s) on the WTSA website, even before their translation into the other official languages of the Union.

+6.2 Secretariat documents, including reports from the study groups, TSAG, the Director of TSB, etc., shall be published no later than 35 calendar days before the opening of WTSA in order to ensure timely translation and careful consideration of such documents by delegations.

-6.2 Contributions to study group, working party and TSAG meetings shall be submitted and formatted in accordance with Recommendations ITU-T A.1 and ITU-T A.2, respectively.
+6.3 Contributions to meetings of study groups, working parties and other groups and TSAG shall be submitted and formatted in accordance with Recommendations ITU-T A.1 and ITU-T A.2, respectively.

+6.4 Contributions presented at meetings should be introduced and discussed during the meeting, and duly reflected in the meeting report in accordance with the provisions of Recommendation ITU-T A.1.

 SECTION 7

-Development and approval of Questions
+Development, adoption and approval of new and revised Questions

-7.1 Development or revision of Questions
+7.1 General principles regarding the development and revision of Questions

-7.1.0 Development of a draft new or revised Question for approval and inclusion in the work programme of ITU-T may be processed, preferably:
+7.1.1 Development of a draft new or revised Question for approval and inclusion in the work programme of ITU-T may be processed, preferably: